Performance Testing Your Force.com Application

 - Contact information that salesforce.com can use to reach you during your tests

 Once salesforce.com Customer Support approves your test plan, salesforce.com can help monitor your tests.
+The performance test request should be submitted at least 2 weeks in advance.

 Defining the Test Plan